billhails/Inkscape-Extensions/calligraphic-pen/README.md

 It applies that same calligraphic stroke to all paths, groups and clones in the `GlyphLayer-*` layers created by that extension, in a non-destructive manner.

-### Calligraphic Pen Extension
+### 1. Calligraphic Pen Extension

 After installation it is found in `Extensions>Calligraphy>Calligraphic Pen`.

-To use, first select a path, for example I have this letter "e":
+To use, first select a path (it must be a path, not a group, object or clone), for example I have this letter "e":

 ![unmodified e](./screenshots/unmodified-e.png)